OpenFlyGroup/OpenFly-Blog/README.md

-# Project_Zero
+# 2DuoMinds
 ========

-Welcome to Project_Zero, a repository for developing a fully functional blog using React and node.js.
+Welcome to Project_Zero, a repository for developing a fully functional blog using Next and Django.

 Features
 --------

 * Retro-style design
-* Built using React, a popular front-end library developed by Facebook
+* Built using SSR Next
-* Powered by nodeJs
+* Powered by Django
 * Custom illustrations and animations throughout the website
 * Support for various blog post formats, including articles, videos, and images
 * Easy-to-use admin interface for managing blog posts and content